michaelliangau/culturestridethink/_posts/2020-04-20-introducing-culturestride-universe.md

 ### 3. Culturestride Universe

 When I was actively learning Chinese, I always struggled to find great TV shows and movies that I could watch to help me bring up my listening and reading skills.
-I would rely on recommendations from Chinese friends that I'd hurriedly jot down and would never really be look up afterwards (sorry!).
+I would rely on recommendations from Chinese friends that I'd hurriedly jot down and would never really be looked up afterwards (sorry!).

 So we launched <a href="https://culturestride.com/universe" target="_blank">Culturestride Universe</a>.